Jacob wrestling with the angel

-Jacob wrestling with the angel is an incident described in the Book of Genesis (chapter 32:22–32; it is also referenced in the Book of Hosea, chapter 12:3–5).
+Jacob wrestling with the angel is an incident described in the Book of Genesis (chapter 32:22–32; it is also referenced in the Book of Hosea.
 The "angel" in question is referred to as "man" (אִישׁ: Ish) and "God" (אֵל: El) in Genesis, while Hosea references an "angel" (מַלְאָךְ: Malakh).
 The account includes the renaming of Jacob as Israel (etymologized as "contends-with-God").

 In the Genesis patriarchal narrative, Jacob spends the night alone on a riverbank during his journey back to Canaan.
 He encounters a "man" who proceeds to wrestle with him until dawn.
 In the end Jacob is given the name Israel and blessed, while the "man" refuses to give his own name.
 Jacob then names the place where they wrestled Penuel (פְּנוּאֵל: "face of God" or "facing God").

 Hebrew Bible

 The Masoretic Text reads as follows:

 On that night, he arose and took his two wives, his two maidservants, and his eleven sons, and he crossed over the Jabbok ford.

 He took them and sent them over the river, and he sent over that which was his.

 Jacob was left to his lonesome.
 A man wrestled with him until the break of dawn.

 He saw that he was powerless against him.
 He struck the socket of his thigh, and the socket of Jacob's thigh was dislocated in his struggle with him.

 He said, "Release me, for dawn is broken!"
 He said, "I will not release you, except if you bless me!"

 He said to him, "What is your name?"
 He said, "Jacob."

 He said, "Jacob will not be said as your name anymore, but Israel, for you struggled with God and with men, and you are capable!"

 Jacob asked, and said, "Now, reveal your name!"
 He said, "Why is it that you ask for my name?"
 He blessed him there.

 Jacob called the name of the place Peniel, "for I have seen God face-to-face, and my soul survives."

 The sun shone on him when he passed Penuel, and he was limping over his thigh.

 Verily, to this day the Israelites do not eat the 'forgotten sinew', which is over the socket of the thigh, for he struck in the socket of Jacob's thigh, in the forgotten sinew.